1

 • Preventive services, such as yearly checkups, and vaccines

-Please refer to the General Provider Information Manual for additional information.
+Refer to the General Provider Information Manual for additional information.

 Co-Pay Amounts

-Inpatient hospital services $0 per admission (effective 7/1/2023)
+Inpatient hospital services$0 per admission (effective 7/1/2023)

-Outpatient surgery at an Ambulatory Surgery Center $0 each visit
+Outpatient surgery at an Ambulatory Surgery Center$0 each visit

-Outpatient hospital non-emergent emergency room visit $8 each visit
+Outpatient hospital non-emergent emergency room visit$8 each visit

-Outpatient Hospital Services $0 each visit (effective 7/1/2023)
+Outpatient Hospital Services$0 each visit (effective 7/1/2023)

-Optometrist Visit $0 each visit (effective 7/1/2023)
+Optometrist Visit$0 each visit (effective 7/1/2023)

-Podiatrist Visit $0 each visit (effective 7/1/2023)
+Podiatrist Visit$0 each visit (effective 7/1/2023)

-Primary Care Physician and specialist services $0 each visit (effective 7/1/2023)
+Primary Care Physician and specialist services$0 each visit (effective 7/1/2023)

-Rural Health Clinic Visit $0 each visit (effective 7/1/2023)
+Rural Health Clinic Visit$0 each visit (effective 7/1/2023)

-Federally Qualified Healthcare Center (FQHC) Visit $0 each visit (effective 7/1/2023)
+Federally Qualified Healthcare Center (FQHC) Visit$0 each visit (effective 7/1/2023)

-DME/Disposable Supply Services $0 each day of service (effective 7/1/2023)
+DME/Disposable Supply Services$0 each day of service (effective 7/1/2023)

-Laboratory services $0 each day of service (effective 7/1/2023)
+Laboratory services$0 each day of service (effective 7/1/2023)

 Radiology services